amirsamgoharpey/PipeDrop/README.md

 The main parameters varied during dataset generation are:

 * Number of polygon sides \(n\)
-* Cross-sectional area
 * Grid resolution

 The generated data can then be analyzed to investigate the relationship between \(C\) and \(n\).

 ### Data Analysis

-Matplotlib is used to visualize and analyze the generated dataset. the computed values of $C$ can be plotted as a function of the number of polygon sides:
+Matplotlib is used to visualize and analyze the generated dataset.
+The computed values of $C$ can be plotted as a function of the number of polygon sides:

 $C=C(n)$

-This plot make it possible to identify the trend we are looking for. then The analysis allow the numerical data to be compared with the regression model to determine whether the proposed regression form is appropriate.
+This plot makes it possible to identify the trend we are looking for. then The analysis allows the numerical data to be compared with the regression model to determine whether the proposed regression form is appropriate.

 ### Final Regression